Nighttime drone attack hits Kyiv as Putin heads to Belarus

 Ukraine’s air force said on Telegram that its personnel were able to destroy 30 of at least 35 self-exploding drones that Russia launched across the country from the eastern side of the Azov Sea on Ukraine’s southeast coast.
 Russia is on the other side of the sea.

-The Ukrainian military has reported increasing success in shooting down incoming Russian missiles and explosive drones.
+The Ukrainian military has reported increasing success in shooting down incoming Russian missiles and explosive drones, but Zelenskyy said Moscow had received a fresh batch of drones from Iran.

-Moscow has targeted Ukraine’s energy infrastructure, including in Kyiv, since October as part of a strategy to try to leave the country without heat and light during the bitterly cold winter.
-It has kept up that effort despite Western sanctions and the supply of Western air defense systems to Ukrainian forces.

 On Friday, Ukraine’s capital was attacked as part of a massive strike from Russia.
 Dozens of missiles were launched across the country, triggering widespread power outages.
 Four people, including a toddler, were killed when a Russian missile tore through an apartment building in the central Ukrainian city of Kryvyi Rih.

-The U.S. has provided Ukraine with HARM missiles, which are launched by warplanes and intended to strike enemy radars.

-Some 14,000 people in Belgorod were left without power Monday as the result of Ukrainian shelling, the region’s governor, Vyacheslav Gladkov, said on Telegram.

-Putin was set to travel Monday to Belarus for talks with its authoritarian leader, Alexander Lukashenko, who allowed Russian forces to use Belarusian territory for invading Ukraine and has close defense links with Moscow.
+Putin arrived in Belarus on Monday for talks with its authoritarian leader, President Alexander Lukashenko, who allowed Russian forces to use Belarusian territory for invading Ukraine and has close defense links with Moscow.

+Sitting alongside Lukashenko before their talks in the capital of Belarus, Putin emphasized the close military-technical ties between the two allies, adding that they include not only mutual supplies of equipment but also joint work in high-tech military industries.

 Analysts say the Kremlin might look again for some kind of Belarusian military support for its Ukraine operations.
 But the winter weather and Russia’s depleted resources mean any attack probably won’t come soon, according to the Institute for the Study of War, a think tank in Washington.